-Applying for a new job is exciting, and you want to do everything possible to stand out.
+Applying for a new job is exciting, and it is important to do everything possible to stand out.
 One key way to do that is by writing a strong resume.
 Your administrative assistant resume should show you have the technical and organizational skills to assist a potential employer.
-Learn the secrets to crafting a great administrative assistant resume with the valuable information below.
+The information below reveals the secrets to crafting a great administrative assistant resume.

 Resume Callout Image